Introduction

 - Where do they position themselves?

-- What’s their decision-making pattern?
+- What is their decision-making pattern?

 Know What Good Looks Like